ibraheemdev/go-chat/hub/README.md

 connection.
 The writer method exits when the channel is closed by the hub or there's an error writing to the websocket connection.

 Finally, the HTTP handler calls the client's `readPump` method.
-This method transfers inbound messages from the websocket to the hub.
+This method decodes messages into a Message struct, and transfers them from the websocket to the hub.

 WebSocket connections [support one concurrent reader and one concurrent writer](https://godoc.org/github.com/gorilla/websocket#hdr-Concurrency).
 The